Bogota is the sprawling capital of Colombia and the country's largest city by a landslide.

-Couchsurfing in Bogota is another option that can help you save money, and give you a chance to see the city through a resident's perspective.
+Couchsurfing in Bogota is another option that can help you save money and give you a chance to see the city from a resident's perspective.

 Things to See & Do

-Despite Bogota's grandeur, most of the popular tourist sites are all within walking distance of each other.
+Despite Bogota's grandeur, the most popular tourist sites are all within walking distance of each other.
 If all you have is a day, you should be able to see most of them, albeit in a rushed manner.

-La Candelaria – La Candelaria is a historic district in Bogota, and can be enjoyed by simply walking around the streets during the daytime, taking in the colorful buildings and street art.
+La Candelaria – La Candelaria is a historic district in Bogota.
+It can be enjoyed by simply walking around the streets during the daytime, taking in the colorful buildings and street art.

 El Museo del Oro (Gold Museum) – Every major city in Colombia has a gold museum; however, Bogota's is the largest and best.
 The entrance fee is nominal, about $2, and photos are allowed without flash.

 Cerro de Monserrate – On a clear day, you can take the small tram up Cerro de Monserrate for sweeping views of the capital.
 A church is situated atop the mountain, as are a bunch of souvenir shops.